albamesp/albamesp/about.md

 ![Alba Martin](/images/rsz_me2.jpg)
 </div>

 My name is Alba Martín and I am a geospatial data scientist.
-I currently work at the University of Bristol (UK) within the Remote Sensing group at the Bristol Glaciology centre.
+I currently work at the University of Bristol (UK) within the Remote Sensing group.
 My research focuses on the study of the Antarctic Ice Sheet using satellite observations.
 I use a variety of space geodetic and in situ observations to investigate changes in the Antarctic system and their relationship to climate change.